Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 Unlike other free VPNs, TunnelBear gives access to all its servers, which are located in 45+ countries.

 The VPN’s free plan also unlocks all security and privacy features for its users.
 For example, it has a strict no-logs policy and military-grade encryption.
 Plus, it has Vigilant Mode, which is TunnelBear’s kill switch.
-Besides, the VPN undergoes independent security audits every year.
+Also, the VPN undergoes independent security audits every year.
 Its code, website, apps, and server infrastructure get checked regularly.
 Plus, the provider offers transparency reports annually.
 On top of that, it offers GhostBear, which is TunnelBear’s obfuscation feature.

 5. hide.me